Democratic Republic of the Congo: Early history

 The geographical area now known as the Democratic Republic of the Congo was populated as early as 90,000 years ago, as shown by the 1988 discovery of the Semliki harpoon at Katanda, one of the oldest barbed harpoons ever found, believed to have been used to catch giant river catfish.

 Bantu peoples reached Central Africa at some point during the first millennium BC, then gradually started to expand southward.
 Their propagation was accelerated by the adoption of pastoralism and of Iron Age techniques.
 The people living in the south and southwest were foraging groups, whose technology involved only minimal use of metal technologies.
 The development of metal tools during this time period revolutionized agriculture.
-This led to the displacement of the hunter-gatherer groups in the east and southeast.
-The final wave of the Bantu expansion was complete by the 10th century, followed by the establishment of the Bantu kingdoms, whose rising populations soon made possible intricate local, regional and foreign commercial networks that traded mostly in slaves, salt, iron and copper.
+This led to the displacement of the African pygmies.
+Following the Bantu migrations, a period of state and class formation began circa 700 with three centres in the modern-day territory; one to the west around Pool Malebo, one east around Lake Mai-Ndombe, and a third even further east and south around the Upemba Depression.

+By the 13th century, there were three main confederations of states in the western Congo Basin around Pool Malebo.
+In the east were the Seven Kingdoms of Kongo dia Nlaza, considered to be the oldest and most powerful, which likely included Nsundi, Mbata, Mpangu, and possibly Kundi and Okanga.
+South of these was Mpemba which stretched from modern-day Angola to the Congo River.
+It included various kingdoms such as Mpemba Kasi and Vunda.
+To its west across the Congo River was a confederation of three small states; Vungu (its leader), Kakongo, and Ngoyo.

+The Kingdom of Kongo was founded in the 14th century and dominated the western region.
+The empire of Mwene Muji was founded around Lake Mai-Ndombe.
+From the Upemba Depression the Luba Empire and Lunda Empire emerged in the 15th and 17th centuries respectively dominated the eastern region.

 Congo Free State (1877–1908)

 Belgian exploration and administration took place from the 1870s until the 1920s.
 It was first led by Henry Morton Stanley, who undertook his explorations under the sponsorship of King Leopold II of Belgium.
 The eastern regions of the precolonial Congo were heavily disrupted by constant slave raiding, mainly from Arab–Swahili slave traders such as the infamous Tippu Tip, who was well known to Stanley.
 Leopold had designs on what was to become the Congo as a colony.
 In a succession of negotiations, Leopold, professing humanitarian objectives in his capacity as chairman of the front organization Association Internationale Africaine, actually played one European rival against another.
 King Leopold formally acquired rights to the Congo territory at the Conference of Berlin in 1885 and made the land his private property.
 He named it the Congo Free State.
 Leopold's regime began various infrastructure projects, such as the construction of the railway that ran from the coast to the capital of Leopoldville (now Kinshasa), which took eight years to complete.